nebstudio/Rootless-DevBox/README.md

 - 🚀 **Easy Setup**: One script to set up everything automatically
 - 💻 **Cross-Platform**: Works on various Linux distributions and architectures
 - 🔒 **Safe**: Only modifies your user environment, not system files
+- 🌏 **China Network Friendly**: The script can automatically configure Nix to use Tsinghua University mirrors for users in mainland China or other network-restricted environments

 ## Quick Start